Replacing the Poison of Gossip with Power of the Gospel

 2 Corinthians 4:5-7

 Personally, I have really been struggling with this truth recently.
 I have been fervently praying for a few people to come to know Jesus, and after some discouraging conversations, I am tempted to give up hope.
 I don’t want to pray.
 I want to “stop giving so much time to something that will never happen.”
 Very spiritual of me, right?
 The reality is that the people I am praying for may never come to know Jesus.
 But is that why we pray?
 To get what we want?
-No. We pray for Him to activate His divine mercy.
-We pray to cultivate a rich relationship with our Father.
+No. We pray to cultivate a rich relationship with our Father.
 We pray to grow our faith.
 We pray because we know our hearts are desperately wicked and in need of divine intervention.
 We pray because we do not wrestle against flesh and blood (humanity), but we fight a spiritual war.
 We NEED His help.
 We pray because we know He is the only source of life.
 Even as I write, He is encouraging my spirit with His truth and reminding me of His faithfulness.

 8 For my thoughts are not your thoughts,